 Table 5 summarizes the wind conditions in central Maldives throughout a year.
-Medium term and findings from long-term Comprehensive Ocean-Atmosphere Data Set (COADS) are used in this analysis.
+Medium term meteorological data from Hulhule Meteorological Centre (see Figure 4, Figure 5 and Figure 6) and findings from long-term Comprehensive Ocean-Atmosphere Data Set (COADS) are used in this analysis.